 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-Mini stuffed peppers make the perfect party food.
+Mini stuffed peppers make the perfect party food and budget-friendly family dinner.
 Not only are they delicious but they’re also colorful and festive.
 You can also season them any way you want, according to the rest of your meal.

 Most of the time, we ate the full sized stuffed green bell pepper.
 In fact, it was part of my regular dinner rotation, so we had it about once a month.